KhronosGroup/SYCL_Reference/source/backends.rst

 in all upper-case.

-For the name of the macro if the vendor defines the SYCL backend outside of the Khronos SYCL group
+For the name of the macro if the vendor defines the SYCL backend outside of the Khronos SYCL group, see the following:

 .. seealso:: |SYCL_SPEC_EXTENSIONS|